 What Happens If I Die Without A Will?

-If you die without a will, you’re considered to have died intestate.
-There is a common misconception that this means that your estate is handed over to the government - this is not what happens.
-The government instead uses provincial laws to decide how to distribute your estate to surviving relatives and appoints an executor.
-If you have minor children, it will also choose a guardian.
-The problem with the government making these choices for you is that their decisions may be very different from what you would have wanted.
+If you die without a will, you’re considered to have died ‘intestate’.
+There is a common misconception that this means that your estate is handed over to the government - this is not true at all.
+Instead, this means the government uses provincial laws to decide how to distribute your estate to surviving relatives and appoints an executor.
+If you have minor children, it will also choose a guardian for them.
+The main concern with the government making these choices for you is that their decisions may be very different from what you would have wanted.
 It also entails long court-delays, expenses and added stress for your loved ones who are already going through an emotional time.